Five years on and sexual assault still has a home on campus. What now? - Honi Soit

 Understandably, the discussion following the 2017 NSSS focused on encouraging awareness and prevention.
 But as the 2021 NSSS indicated, there is a substantial body of students at university to whom assault has already happened and continues to happen.
 For them, what now?

-Sachi encountered numerous barriers when reporting harassment.
+Sachi encountered numerous barriers when reporting the harassment she experienced.
 While on a dating app, an older student sent Sachi unsolicited and detailed rape fantasies.

 “I hadn’t known how to deal with it.
 I was like oh fuck, I don’t want this person after me, so I tried to make it into a joke but he was dead serious about it.
 He had apparently seen me around… And so he’d seen me walk around and had this whole thing built up.
 A friend told me to report.
 And I did report it, but nothing came of it,” she said.